yeguang-xue/yeguang-xue.github.io/_posts/2020-11-26-ansible-overview.md

 ## Syntax

-Before further diving into Ansible itself, let me briefly cover some Ansible independent syntax.
+Before further diving into Ansible itself, let me briefly cover the syntax used by Ansible playbooks (the configuration management language of Ansible).

 Ansible uses [YAML](https://yaml.org) formats for almost all its configurations.
 Many in web development field may have already been familiar with JSON, YAML is yet another similar format for describing data, but intended to be more human-readable.
 E.g., Python style indentation is used to indicate nesting.
 Lists and dictionaries are still key data structures.
 List members are denoted by leading hyphen (-) and Key/value pairs are separated by colon space (colon must be followed by space).
 Full spec of YAML format can be found on the official YAML web site [1].